Engineering Technology Course Descriptions

 - Use lab test equipment and trainers to model the setup and operation of mechanical power transmission components like those used in industry.

-ETEC 250: Composites Engineering Design
+ETEC 250: Materials Engineering Design

 Course Level Objectives